 Isaac Rabin International School(Clayton)

-The Metropolitan School of Panama, (offers the IB Programmes Balboa Academy, (City of Knowledge) See their fees here. is also an American school that offers a bilingual education in English and Spanish.
+The Metropolitan School of Panama, (offers the IB Programmes Balboa Academy, (City of Knowledge). is also an American school that offers a bilingual education in English and Spanish.

 Boston School International (English, Spanish, Mandarin) (Balboa)